optuna/optuna/docs/source/faq.rst

     study = optuna.create_study()
     study.optimize(objective, n_trials=100, callbacks=[logging_callback])

+Note that this callback would not work as expected when you try to optimize a objective function with `n_jobs>1`.

 How do I suggest variables which represent the proportion, that is, are in accordance with Dirichlet distribution?
 ------------------------------------------------------------------------------------------------------------------